holochain/happ-build-tutorial/README.md

 ### 2. Build your Zomes into WebAssembly (WASM)

-When you want to (re)build your zomes into WebAssembly (wasm), simply run
+When you want to build your zomes into WebAssembly (wasm), simply run

 ```bash
 CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown
 ```

-and they will be available in `target/wasm32-unknown-unknown/release/`
+and they will be available in `target/wasm32-unknown-unknown/release/`.

+> You will have to rerun this any time you redo step 1 (edit your Zomes).

 ### 3. Package your "Wasms" into a DNA file

    1. Create a new dna workdir with `hc dna init <DNA_FOLDER>`.

-- This will create a `dna.yaml` in it with the necessary initial configuration.
+This will create a `dna.yaml` in it with the necessary initial configuration.
    2. Add your zomes to the `dna.yaml` file with references the `*.wasm` files you built in the previous step (see [workdir/dna/dna.yaml](workdir/dna/dna.yaml) for examples).
    3. Run the following command to package your Wasms into a DNA file per your `dna.yaml`:
 ```bash
 hc dna pack workdir/dna
 ```

 This will produce a `demo.dna` file as a sibling of the `workdir/dna` directory.
+> You will have to rerun step 3.3 (hc dna pack) of this step any time you redo primary step 2 (change and rebuild your Wasms).

 ### 4. Package your DNAs into a happ file

 _hApps_ (holochain apps) are bundled as aggregations of different DNAs.

 1. Create a new happ workdir with `hc app init <HAPP_FOLDER>`.

-- This will create a `happ.yaml` in it with the necessary initial configuration.
+This will create a `happ.yaml` in it with the necessary initial configuration.
 2. Add the DNA bundle created in the previous step to the new `happ.yaml` file (see [workdir/happ/happ.yaml](workdir/happ/happ.yaml) for an example).
 3. Run the following command to package your DNAs into a happ bundle per your `happ.yaml`:
 ```bash
 hc app pack workdir/happ
 ```

 This will produce a `demo-happ.happ` file as a child file in the `workdir/happ` directory.
+> You will have to rerun steo 4.3 (hc app pack) of this step any time you redo primary step 3 (change and rebuild your Dna).

-### 4. Testing
+### 5. Testing

 To run the tryorama tests, execute this commands: